 A post shared by Come explore with us 🚐 (@australiasgoldenoutback) on

 You’re staying further up the road tonight at Mount Magnet, a classic outback town with a laidback lure.
 Beyond the Art Deco facades of the main drag, you’ll find fabulous old pubs like the Commercial Club Hotel Motel, which is hiding a cute little beer garden out back.
 Strewn with roped lights and edged by well-tended plants, it’s a peaceful spot to enjoy a thick steak or giant chicken Parma.
-Stay for a game of pool (the two well-lit tables are good excuse to bond with friendly locals) or take the two-block stroll back to your accommodation at Mount Magnet Caravan Park or Miners Rest Units, being sure to look up and admire the stars.
+Stay for a game of pool (the two well-lit tables are a good excuse to bond with friendly locals) or take the two-block stroll back to your accommodation at Mount Magnet Caravan Park so being sure to look up and admire the stars.
 If you wish to wake up early for sunrise tomorrow, hit the hay early.

 DAY 2 Mount Magnet to Cue

 Take your time over breakfast before hitting the road for Cue – today is an easy driving day, with plenty of stops along the way.
 Your first is just nine clicks out of town, at The Granites – a striking set of rocky outcrops reaching 15 metres high, and a site of great cultural significance to the Badimia people.
 Especially beautiful at sunrise, when you’re most likely to spot a shy kangaroo amongst the boulders, The Granites are home to rock art – both carvings and paintings – dating back some nine thousand years.
 There are also some lovely rock formations to admire – keep an eye out for the ‘peephole’ through a section of rock, which looks out to the landscape – it’s almost perfectly circular.